 - Are there outside factors negatively impacting our sex life?
 Examples might include job stress, children, extended family demands, etc. If so, how can we better manage those outside factors?

 - On a scale of 1-10 (10 being amazing and 1 being downright pitiful), how do you feel about the current quality of our sex life?

-- Where would you like the quality of our sex life to be on the scale between 1-10?
-What’s one thing we could do to increase the score one point? (e.g., from a 7 to an 8)
+- Where would you like the quality of our sex life to be on a scale between 1-10?
+What’s one thing we could do to increase the score by one point? (e.g., from a 7 to an 8)